jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/01-Background.md

 In this exercise you have to provision a data lake, data warehouse and using ADF pipelines load data from both the source systems in Azure SQL and Cosmos DB into the warehouse.

+Please refer the following link for the reference architecture on building a [modern data warehouse on Azure](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/data/data-warehouse)

 # Instructions: